API Reference¶

 Bases: BaseObjectTypeDef

-to the common attributes of a base object type definition.
+and validation_script to the common attributes of a base object type definition.
 E.g.:

 class Instrument(BaseModel):